 Scott S. Hartz

-Scott Hartz is Executive Vice President of General Account Investments for Manulife Financial Corporation.
-He oversees all U.S., Canadian and Asian general account investments, with total assets of more than C$325 billion*.
+Scott Hartz is Head of General Account Investments for Manulife Financial Corporation.
+He oversees all U.S., Canadian and Asian general account investments, with total assets over C$345 billion*.
 Mr. Hartz is also the Chief Investment Officer for John Hancock Life Insurance Company, a wholly owned subsidiary of Manulife.

 Manulife’s portfolio is composed of roughly 85% fixed income investments and 15% non-fixed income investments.
 A hallmark of the investment group which Mr. Hartz leads is its expertise in private asset classes.
 Within fixed income, the group underwrites and originates private placement debt and commercial and agricultural mortgages.
 Within non-fixed income, the group originates and manages commercial real estate, timber, agriculture, infrastructure, oil & gas, private equity, and mezzanine investments.